Commencement Speakers

 Portrait of Melissa McKee

 Melissa McKee is a 2024 MPA graduate.
-Daughter of Dennis McKee and Debbie K. Johnson, Melissa was born and raised in Lewis County, WA.
-Melissa’s higher education journey began with Freedom Education Project Puget Sound (FEPPS) while incarcerated at Washington Corrections Center for Women (WCCW).
-Before her release from prison, Melissa realized that education was a pathway to transformation and applied for admission to The Evergreen State College.
-Melissa completed her BA at TESC in 2021.
-The following year, she completed an academic certificate in Applied Animal Behavior at the University of Washington before returning to TESC for the MPA program in fall 2022.
+Daughter of Dennis McKee and Debbie K. Johnson, Melissa was born and raised in Lewis County, Washington.
+Melissa’s higher education journey began with the Freedom Education Project Puget Sound while incarcerated at the Washington Corrections Center for Women.
+Before her release from prison, Melissa realized that education was a pathway to transformation and applied for admission to Evergreen.
+Melissa completed her BA in 2021.
+The following year, she completed an academic certificate in Applied Animal Behavior at the University of Washington, before returning to Evergreen for the MPA program.

 Melissa's journey through incarceration shaped her as a leader.
 She brings a unique perspective and a deep understanding of the issues facing marginalized people, coupled with a sincere desire to change the world within her reach—and with each passing year, Melissa’s reach is extended.